ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 BPI Edge Storage SHOULD be able to cryptographically sign messages.

 #### **[D41]**
-BPI Edge Storage SHOULD be discoverable by BPI Worgroup members or their delegates within a BPI.
+BPI Edge Storage SHOULD be discoverable by BPI Workgroup members or their delegates within a BPI.

 #### **[R307]**
 BPI Edge Storage MUST support BPI identifiers and identity as defined in this document.
 See section [3 Identifiers, Identity and Credential Management](#3-identifiers-identity-and-credential-management).